25 Types of Bats in New Mexico

 2. Hoary Bat

 These types of Bats in New Mexico have been a favorite animal to study in literature.
-Common animals, such as the Hoary Bat, have been featured on book covers, illustrations, and in stories for children.
+Common animals, such as the Hoary Bat, have been featured on book covers, in illustrations, and in stories for children.

 This type of Bat can often be found near mountain ranges or wooded areas where they roost in sheltered places.